Syncano/syncano-node/docs/docs/building-sockets/core-api.md

 ### Events (events)

-Publish global `events` to which other sockets can subscribe.
+Publish global `events` to which other Sockets can subscribe.

 ```js
 event.emit('my_signal', {dummyKey: 'dummy_value'})